johnzeringue/blog/content/post/graalvm-gradle-docker.md

 it into a clean Docker image without the build tools.
 It's not especially fast, so get comfortable and run `docker build -t graalvm-demo .`

 Once it finishes, we're all done!
-On my machine, the native binary weighed in at 14 MB, and the whole Docker image is just 19 MB uncompressed.
+On my machine, the native binary weighs in at 14 MB, and the whole Docker image is just 19 MB uncompressed.
 By comparison, the `openjdk` image is 450 MB *without any* application code.